Is NordVPN Safe in 2026?

 Quick verdict

 Yes, NordVPN is still a safe pick for most people in 2026.
-It has more going for it than just good marketing.
-The strongest parts of the package are repeated no-logs assurance work, RAM-only servers, a kill switch, useful device-level protection, and a much clearer transparency trail than many rivals.
+Its strongest customer-facing safety points are repeated no-logs assurance work, RAM-only servers, a kill switch, useful device-level protection, open-source movement around Meshnet and Linux, and a clearer transparency trail than many rivals.

-That said, no VPN is magic.
-If you reuse passwords, ignore MFA, or hand over your details on a phishing page, a VPN cannot rescue you from that.
-The safest setup is always a combination of strong service design and sensible user behaviour.
+That said, VPNs have limits.
+If you reuse passwords, ignore MFA, or enter your details on a phishing page, a VPN cannot fix that.
+The safest setup combines strong service design with careful account habits.

 - Panama jurisdiction is still a plus for privacy-minded users.